preserveddarnell/token-profile/README.md

 # Token Profile

-The purpose of the repo is to make users know more about tokens details.
+The purpose of the repo is to inform users about token details.

 It will be revealed in imToken 2.0 by going through **Wallet(tab)** -> **Token(for example, ETH)** -> **Token Profile Button(right-top corner)**

 ![Wallet Tab](tutorial/sample.png)

 ## How it works
-1. People make PR to the repo, so that we review and give feedback.
+1. Users submit PRs to the repo that we review and give feedback on.
-2. When PR is merged, The Token Profile web pages will be built and published.
+2. When a PR is merged, the Token Profile web pages will be built and published.

 imToken runs a project named **token-profile-node** which is able to deliver the token profile website automatically and continually.